-- The new 245,000 square-foot research facility Biomedical Sciences Partnership Building (BSPB) will open on the Phoenix Biomedical Campus (PBC) with wet laboratories specialized for cell biology, molecular and biochemical investigations, cores to include flow cytometry/immunology, microscopy, histology, biorepository/tissue culture in support of funded research and new projects.
+- February 23 - The 245,000-square-foot research facility Biomedical Sciences Partnership Building opens on the Phoenix Biomedical Campus.
+The building has wet laboratories specialized for cell biology, molecular and biochemical investigations, cores include flow cytometry/immunology, microscopy, histology, biorepository/tissue culture in support of funded research and new projects.

 - May 10 – 66 students graduate.

-- February – LCME grants College of Medicine – Phoenix Provisional accreditation, an intermediate step towards receiving full accreditation.
+- February – The Liaison Committee on Medical Education grants College of Medicine – Phoenix provisional accreditation, an intermediate step towards full accreditation.

-- The University of Arizona Cancer Center at Dignity Health's St. Joseph's Medical Center opened in fall of 2015.
+- August 13 - The University of Arizona Cancer Center at Dignity Health's St. Joseph's Medical Center opens.
 This facility is an extension of the only NIH-designated comprehensive cancer center based in Arizona.

 - May 11 – 54 students graduate.

-- Banner Health officially merged with what was formerly known as the University of Arizona Health Network to create the Banner – University Medicine Division.
+- March - Banner Health officially merges with what was formerly known as the University of Arizona Health Network to create the Banner – University Medicine Division.

-- In August 2014, the Arizona Board of Regents (ABOR) voted to authorize discussions to combine the University of Arizona Health Network and Banner Health to create a long-time partnership with the UA Colleges of Medicine.
+- August - The Arizona Board of Regents votes to authorize discussions to combine the University of Arizona Health Network and Banner Health to create a long-time partnership with the UA Colleges of Medicine.
 This primary clinical partnership represents a powerful opportunity for the UA College of Medicine – Phoenix to expand and enhance its education, research and patient care.

 - May 12 – 37 students graduate.

-- The economic impact of the overall biomedical campus in downtown Phoenix in 2013 was nearly $1.3 billion, of which $961 million is attributed to the UA College of Medicine – Phoenix presence.
+- The economic impact of the overall biomedical campus in downtown Phoenix in 2013 is nearly $1.3 billion, of which $961 million is attributed to the UA College of Medicine – Phoenix presence.